Follow our guide below for things to see and do along the routes of the Wherry Lines.

 The world's first working hovercraft model was tried and tested at Oulton Broad in 1956.
 Sir Christopher Cockerell had the idea (using a cat food tin inside a coffee tin in a bucket, powered by a vacuum cleaner!) then with a boat-building friend he made a working model to be tested on the Broads.

-The Elizabeth Hotels Group have an excellent hotel at Oulton Broad –The Wherry Hotel, just a short walk from the station.
+The Elizabeth Hotels Group have an excellent hotel at Oulton Broad - The Wherry Hotel, just a short walk from the station.
 Elizabeth Hotels offer discounts to Wherry Lines ticket holders, for more information please visit www.elizabethhotels.co.uk or telephone 0845 230 5678 for details.
-Or see our accommodation page.
+Also see our accommodation page.

 At Oulton Broad is the delightful Nicholas Everett Park with it's tree lined avenues and an olde world renaissance it's the perfect place for a quiet afternoon.
 If afternoon tea is your cup of tea, then a visit to Petit four tea rooms are nearby at 142 Bridge Street, they will offer you a discount when you show your Wherry Lines ticket.
 For details of afternoon teas and meals please call 01502 566119.

 Lowestoft at the end of the line; is Britain's most easterly point and the focus of the 'Sunrise Coast'.
 The station is situated conveniently close to the pedestrianised town centre shopping area and only a few minutes walk from the award winning South and Victoria beaches.

 Lowestoft is still a busy port and centre for the fishing industry and the towns historic and maritime heritage may be easily explored on foot.
 Attractive settings and careful design have given the pleasant parks of Lowestoft a well-deserved reputation.
 Many special entertainment events, including the Lowestoft Air Festival are held throughout the year (see diary of events page).